eclipse-csi/otterdog/README.md

 The login / username / totp are required to access the web interface of GitHub in order to retrieve certain settings that are not accessible via its rest / graphql API.

+The GitHub api token needs to have the following scopes enabled:

+* repo
+* workflow
+* admin:org
+* admin:org_hook

 ## Usage

 Run the **import** operation to retrieve the current live configuration for an organization: